jcooper036/my_nvim_config/README.md

 git clone git@github.com:NvChad/NvChad.git ~/.config/nvim/lua/custom
 ```
 If all done correctly, you should have a `~/.config/nvim` that you can pull from NvChad, and a `~/.config/nvim/lua/custom` (which NvChad ignores) that you can pull from this repo.

+### Start nvim
+In the NvChad install you should have already loaded the base plugins there.
+Now, run `:Lazy sync` and that should install some plugins.
+You can also use `:MasonInstallAll` to make sure that plugins are installed as well.

 ## Misc
 To update - warning, could break things in your config.